 Lisa Stagg lectures in British Studies and is an Academic Skills Course Leader at the University of Bath.
 Previously, she ran the university’s hugely successful ELAC (English Language and Culture) programme.
 Lisa is a passionate advocate for the use of visual media in language and academic teaching.
 Her current research examines the role of inclusive teaching and English language classroom techniques in the broader academic pedagogical context.

-Magdalena Brzezinska has been an EFL teacher for over 20 years and a teacher trainer for 10 years.
+Magdalena Brzezinska is a graduate of Adam Mickiewicz University, Poznan, Poland.
+She has been an EFL teacher for over 20 years and a teacher trainer for 10 years.
+She is also a sworn legal translator and a certified art therapist.
 She taught practical English and sociolinguistics to English Philology students at the University of Warmia and Masuria, Poland.
-Now she is teaching junior high school students.
-She likes to combine regular and online activities.
+Magdalena enjoys project-based learning and location-based learning, and she also likes to combine regular and online activities.

 Magdalena Dygala is a teacher trainer at the University of Technology and Humanities in Radom and also an EFL teacher at Slowacki High School.
 She has been involved in the PEACE project – Cross Cultural Understanding for the last 10 years, hosting many trainees from around the world in her high school.
 In 2014 she was one of the winners of the International Headway Scholarship and participated in a 2-week professional development course at Exeter College in Oxford.
 Her main interests include: boosting creativity in the language classroom through music and songs, game-like activities and making videos with her students.
 When she’s not busy with teaching she loves reading English books, listening to rock music and travelling.
 She writes guest blog posts for ETpedia created by John Hughes.